 The exact scar placement can change, but in general, thigh lift scars are near your groin crease and along the upper thigh.
 There could be less or more scarring depending on the extent of your thigh lift surgery.

 7 Aftercare Tips for Thigh Lift Surgery Recovery

 When you wake up after thigh lift surgery, the thighs can feel sore as you would expect.
 It can be uncomfortable to walk, and you shouldn’t drive for the next 10 days.
-There are things that you do to help ease your recovery, reduce discomfort, and start the healing process.
-Here are seven aftercare tips for thigh lift surgery to get you through each stage of recovery.
+There are things that you can do to help ease your recovery, reduce discomfort, and start the healing process.
+Here are 7 aftercare tips for thigh lift surgery to get you through each stage of recovery.